 - G. Temporary real estate office.
 A temporary real estate office may be approved within the area of an approved residential development project only for the sale of homes and/or lots. - H. Temporary work trailers.
 A trailer, coach, or mobile home may be approved as a temporary work site for employees of a business when at least one of the following conditions exist: - 1.
 When a valid Building Permit is in effect, and the construction or remodeling of a permanent residential, commercial, or industrial structure is taking place; or - 2.
-When an applicant can demonstrate that a temporary trailer is needed on a short-term basis. - I. Temporary retail establishments.
-Retail establishments that will operate on a short-term basis. - J. Similar temporary uses.
+When an applicant can demonstrate that a temporary trailer is needed on a short-term basis. - I. Temporary retail establishments and restaurants.
+Retail establishments and restaurants that will operate on a short-term basis. - J. Educational Tours.
+Educational tours in ARP zoning districts may be subject to a Temporary Use Permit as indicated in section 22.32.065. - K. Similar temporary uses.
 Other temporary uses which, in the opinion of the Director, are similar to and compatible with the zoning district and surrounding land uses may be approved.
 The maximum time period for which these types of uses shall be allowed will depend upon the particular circumstances involved.